Cache

 directory instead of2GiB * 0.9 = 1.8GiB

-.If you are in urgent need to free up disk space, you can manually delete data under the cache directory, which is usually
+.If you are in urgent need to free up disk space, manually delete the cache directory, which defaults to

 /var/jfsCache/<vol-name>/raw/